 The program utilizes a province wide system of collection locations where consumers can drop off regulated, unwanted electronics without charge.
 The collected equipment is shipped to a certified recycler to be recycled in an environmentally sound manner.
 The program also includes a consumer education component (including point of purchase material).

-Yes, you are responsible for registering with Encorp, and indicating if you want to be charged the EHF by suppliers on your purchases of obligated products, or if you would like to be exempt from the EHF on your purchases in which case you would be responsible for reporting and remitting the EHF to EPRA.
+No, you don’t need to register with Encorp, but you are responsible for registering with EPRA, and indicating if you want to be charged the EHF by suppliers on your purchases of obligated products, or if you would like to be exempt from the EHF on your purchases in which case you would be responsible for reporting and remitting the EHF to EPRA.

 For more information call us at 1-800-330-9767.
 The registration process will require you to complete a membership agreement and provide required information.
 Once you are registered we will notify the government that you are part of the Return-It Electronics program.